Oracle69digitalmarketing/ReddRevolt/README.md

-# Reddit Rebellion
+# ReddRevolt

 > Your Karma is Power.
 Lead your faction to victory in a battle for control of Reddit.

-**Reddit Rebellion** is an interactive multiplayer strategy game built for the **Reddit x Kiro Community Games Challenge**.
+**ReddRevolt** is an interactive multiplayer strategy game built for the **Reddit x Kiro Community Games Challenge**.
 It transforms passive browsing into an active, strategic battle for dominance, where every upvote is a weapon.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)